ShooterCrow/chrome-link-saver-extension/readme.md

 This is a chome extension that can copy and save a link directly from the browser tab, without having to manually copy and paste the link in a note or something.
+It makes it very easy to save and access links saved.